Royals Who Married Commoners

 Victoria’s brother, Prince Carl Phillip, continued the family trend of marrying outside of royalty.
 The prince married Sofia Hellqvist in 2015 after dating for five years.

 Before she became the Princess of Sweden and Duchess of Värmland, she was a model and a reality TV contestant.
-Like his sister, the prince and his newly royal spouse have two children.
+Like his sister, the prince and his royal spouse have two children.

 Next: They met playing tennis.